Pay during inclement weather & stand down

 Each state and territory has a workplace health and safety authority that can give advice to workplaces experiencing severe and inclement weather.
 If you must work during these conditions, get advice about preventing incidents and illnesses from your local workplace health and safety body.

 Natural disasters such as bushfires, floods and cyclones can cause devastation to communities, businesses and individuals.
-For information about pay and conditions during natural disasters check our Employment conditions during natural disasters and emergencies fact sheet.
+Learn more about pay and conditions during natural disasters from our Employment conditions during natural disasters and emergencies fact sheet.

 A stand down is when an employee can't do useful work because of:

 - equipment break down, if the employer isn't responsible for it